leonardorleon/ansible_pull/README.md

-# ansible_pull
+# iot_ansible_pull

-Repository for various automated tasks using ansible.
+Repository for various automated tasks on multiple raspberry pis using ansible.
+This is a test or demo on deployment of IoT devices using ansible pull.
+Given that in many locations it is not often possible to simply "push" instructions or updates to the devices, for example due to limitations on how a client's network might be set up.
+In other cases the device might not be online all the time and it is convenient for it to serve itself whenever it is able to.
+I found ansible pull to be a decent way of setting up devices with minimal effort and maintaining configurations in a central location.

+I explored using zabbix for monitoring purposes on raspberry pis, so I played around with installing and configuring it with just one command on ansible.
+Naturally, it is also meant to work in "pull mode", so the device would give the zabbix server when it can instead of the zabbix server requesting it.

 NOTES:

 -Git must be installed for ansible to work this way.

--Currently it works on a public repository.
-Change it such that it works with a private git repository
+-Currently it is working on a public repository.
+Still need to change it such that it works with a private git repository depending on the use case.

 ## Steps on IoT devices